-Compliance with safety performance-based planning requirements begins May 27, 2018 for MPOs.
+Compliance with safety performance-based planning requirements begins May 27, 2018 for MPOs and should be updated annually.
 To satisfy the safety performance measure MPOs can choose to support the DOT safety targets or MPOs can set their own unique targets.
 For MPOs supporting the DOT safety targets the following language should be incorporated.